gruz/multi-tenancy-voyager-tries/README_src.md

 # Remove the temporary folder.
 rm -rf ./tmp

-## Update default mysql connection
+## Update default database connection
 ## Manual:
-# Edit you .env file DB connection
+# Edit you .env file DB connection like this
+# If you use mysql, adjust the corresponding settings.

 # DB_CONNECTION=system
 # DB_HOST=postgres